SumanSynth/deluge/README.md

 Deluge is a popular multi-platform bittorrent client often used to provide torrenting / seedbox functionality on Linux servers.
 Like rTorrent, deluge uses libtorrent as its backend.
 Supported by daemon-service, awesome interface, and great plugin support, Deluge surpass Transmission and rTorrent for functionality.

 # Install Deluge on Ubuntu 18.04 LTS Server

+## Method 1: Using script
+Open terminal and enter following commands:

+    wget https://raw.githubusercontent.com/sumancvb/deluge/master/install-deluge-ubuntu.sh && sudo sh install-deluge-ubuntu.sh
+Deluge will be available on HTTP port 8112 by default.
+Open your favorite browser and navigate to http://yourdomain.com:8112 or http://server-ip:8112.
+The default password for deluge is deluge, better change it when you are first to login.

+## Method 2: Step by step guide
 Step 1.
 First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

     sudo apt-get update